Heaven

 I am grateful to Dr. Jordan Peterson for posing for this painting in November 2021 in Cambridge.

 Upon seeing her portrait, Gertrude Stein said to Picasso, “It doesn’t look like me.”
 Picasso replied, “Madame, you will manage to look just like it.”
-Picasso wasn’t arguing for Cubism against Realism or representation versus truth, I think he was simply saying that his painting didn’t (and shouldn’t) serve Stein.
+Picasso wasn’t arguing for Cubism against Realism or reality versus appearance, I think he was simply saying that his painting didn’t (and shouldn’t) serve Stein.
 Instead, Stein, like any other subjects of his, served the painting.
 Art is the end.
 And it is beyond good and evil.

 As to what has inspired me to create this picture, here are some extracts from my journal: